Frank-III/NotionSDK.jl/README.md

 notion-sdk-jl is a simple and easy to use client library for the official [Notion API](https://developers.notion.com/).

 Still working on it.
-Currently: The return is HTTP request results, should parse the result and return json or dict.
+Currently: The return is HTTP request results, should parse the result and return json or dict, and the `Base.show` for client should be dispatched.
 (TO DO)

 ## Basic Examples
 ### SetUps